 It is your responsibility, not your parents, nor that of the individuals writing recommendations on your behalf, to have all application requirements completed and submitted by the deadline.
 The deadline is typically midnight on the second Friday in March.
 The online application system affords you the ability to monitor the progress of your documents.
 We strongly urge you to monitor your application until you are satisfied that all materials are successfully submitted.

 Should you be selected to receive one of the scholarships, you will be notified of the award via the e-mail you provide on the application.
 You must respond to “accept” the award and provide the documentation requested.
 This will include the academic institution, the address where the funds will be mailed, and your student identification number.
 You will also be required to submit verification of enrollment.

 The scholarship committee does not discriminate on the basis of the race, sex, or country of origin of the applicant.
-Nor does it consider the specific school where the student is enrolled, the amount of their tuition, their past performance with regard to the DSDI scholarship, or their specific ancestor.
+Nor does it consider the specific school where the student is enrolled, their past performance with regard to the DSDI scholarship, or their specific ancestor.

 The instructions as outlined on the DSDI Website Scholarship page must be adhered to.
 These instructions, and the requirements, may change from year to year.
 The Scholarship Committee reserves the right to change the requirements and instructions as appropriate and warranted.